interrogator/corpkit/doc_visualise.md

 Checking the `TeX` option will mean that the plotter will try to use `LaTeX` to typeset the text in the chart.
 If you have a TeX distribution, but this option isn't working for you, you may need to use the command-line version of `corpkit`.

+## Interacting with your figure

+Once you've generated a figure, a toolbar appears beneath it, with options for panning and zooming.
+The figure is smart enough to reposition the legend depending on the position of the data currently being shown.

 ## Visualising data with other tools

 If you're more confortable generating visualisations in another tool, you can head to the `Manage` tab to export a CSV version of any interrogations or edited results.
 This can be imported into Excel, for example.

+## Viewing other images

+You can use the `Previous`/`Next` buttons to bring up any images that have been saved in the `project/images` directory.

 ## Next steps